The Victors (1963 film): Censorship

 The Victors was cut by about 20 minutes within a few weeks of opening.
-The version in circulation is 154 minutes (see Leonard Maltin's Film & Video Guide).
+The version in circulation is 154 minutes (see Leonard Maltin's Movie & Video Guide).

 Among the sequences cut was one where an 11-year-old boy, Jean Pierre, propositions the American soldiers to exchange sex for food money.
 The Hollywood Production Code, also known as the Hays Code, insisted that several scenes be deleted.
 While the Code had been gradually liberalised in the 1950s-early 1960s, homosexuality was still something that could only be, vaguely, implied in order to get approval from the Hollywood Production Code and the Catholic Legion of Decency.

 American film executives encouraged Foreman to include a nude scene with Elke Sommer, already in the version released in Europe and Britain, when he submitted it for a Production Code seal.
 This was to be used as a bargaining chip in case of any other objections.
 Foreman submitted the more modest version of the scene that had been shot for the American market and the film was passed without incident.